 Use FF Password Exporter to export passwords

-FF Password Exporter is a free program for both Windows as well as macOS to back up passwords saved in Mozilla Firefox browser.
+FF Password Exporter is a free program for both Windows as well as macOS to back up passwords saved in the Mozilla Firefox browser.
 It enables you to export saved passwords to CSV or JSON files.

 Method 4 of 4